Welcome to Arts for All Nevada

 Arts for All Nevada has conducted programs in several rural areas of the state including hands-on art festivals in Ely, Winnemucca, Battle Mountain, Elko, and Austin.
 Festivals have also been held at the three special education schools in Las Vegas, (Miller, Helen J. Stewart and Variety) and at the Community College of Southern Nevada.

 Arts for All Nevada conducted an extensive program in Elko at the Juvenile Detention Center.

-VA Program in Las Vegas For Several years Arts for All Nevada provided a weekly program for veterans in the Las Vegas area at Arville House, the VA Hospital and a VA nursing home.
+For several years Arts for All Nevada provided a weekly program for veterans in the Las Vegas area at Arville House, the VA Hospital and a VA nursing home.
 Due to the lack of funding, this program was eliminated.

-For questions regarding programs, contact Arts for All Nevada’s Program Director at 826-6100 ext.
+For questions regarding programs, contact Arts for All Nevada at 826-6100 ext.
 2#, firstname.lastname@example.org.